lely4e/choosr-api/README.md

 ## 🎈 Choosr API - FastAPI Backend for Polling and Voting
 A FastAPI backend for creating collaborative polls and event-based voting.
-Users can share event links, add products, and vote on their favorites, making group decision-making simple and interactive.
+Users can share event links, add products using search Amazon API, and vote on their favorites, making group decision-making simple and interactive.
 Features JWT authentication, PostgreSQL with SQLAlchemy ORM, clean architecture, and full CRUD support—perfect for event planning, group shopping, and collaborative voting apps.

 ## 🔐 Authentication & Access Control
 The app uses JWT (JSON Web Token) authentication to secure all endpoints.
 Only registered users can access the application, create polls, add items, or vote.